seeq12/seeq-addon-templates/addon_template/addon_example/{% if 'AddOnTool' in elements_to_include %}{% from pathjoin('includes', 'slug.jinja') import slugify %}{{ slugify(project_name) }}-addon-tool{% endif %}/README.md

    your Seeq server.
 You only need to run this command if you are adding dependencies to the `requirements.txt` file.
 3. Run `python addon.py deploy` to deploy the Add-on package to the Add-on Manager.
-4. Run `python addon.py watch --dir <element_folder>` to watch the element folder and make changes that dynamically deployed to the Add-on Manager
+4. Run `python addon.py watch --dir <element_folder>` to watch the element folder and make changes that dynamically deployed to the Add-on Manager.